HEATH3N/android-docs/src/pages/navigation/overview/navigation-ui.md

 #### `NavigationMapRoute`

 You can use `NavigationMapRoute` to draw the route line on your map.
 Instantiate it with a `MapView` and `MapboxMap`, then add a `DirectionsRoute` from our Directions API.
-If you instantiate with `MapboxNavigation`, the `DirectionsRoute` will automatically be added (even in off-route scenarios).
+The `DirectionsRoute` will automatically be added (even in off-route scenarios) if you instantiate with `MapboxNavigation`.
 You can also style the route with a given style:

 ```java
 NavigationMapRoute mapRoute = new NavigationMapRoute(MapboxNavigation navigation, MapView mapView,